mockcomic/Server-Side-APIs/README.md

-# Week6Challenge-Server-Side-APIs
+# Weather Forecast Website

-# Work Day Scheduler Starter Code
+Work Day Scheduler Starter Code

-A weather forcast website I made for the UC Berkeley bootcamp.
-The CSS isn't my best work but it gets the job done.
-I will most likely come back in the future and fine tune the weather cards.
+This application provides weather forecasts for various cities, a feature that is especially handy for travelers planning their trips.
+While the CSS might need some refinements, the application fulfills its core functionality effectively.
+Future plans involve refining the aesthetics of the weather cards for a more polished user experience.

-# User Story
+## User Story
-AS A traveler
+As a traveler,
-I WANT to see the weather outlook for multiple cities SO THAT I can plan a trip accordingly
+I want to see the weather outlook for multiple cities, so that I can plan my trip accordingly.

-# Acceptance Criteria
+## Acceptance Criteria
-GIVEN a weather dashboard with form inputs
+The weather dashboard comes equipped with form inputs for users to request weather data.
+Here's what you can expect from the application:
-### WHEN I search for a city

-* THEN I am presented with current and future conditions for that city and that city is added to the search history
+- When a city is searched, the user is presented with current and future weather conditions for that city, and that city is added to the search history.

-### WHEN I view current weather conditions for that city

-* THEN I am presented with the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index
+- The current weather conditions for a city include the city name, the date, an icon representation of weather conditions, the temperature, the humidity, the wind speed, and the UV index.

-### WHEN I view the UV index

-* THEN I am presented with a color that indicates whether the conditions are favorable, moderate, or severe
+- The UV index is color-coded to indicate whether the conditions are favorable (green), moderate (yellow), or severe (red).

-### WHEN I view future weather conditions for that city

-* THEN I am presented with a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity
+- The future weather conditions for a city are presented as a 5-day forecast that displays the date, an icon representation of weather conditions, the temperature, the wind speed, and the humidity.

-### WHEN I click on a city in the search history

-* THEN I am again presented with current and future conditions for that city
+- Clicking on a city in the search history will present the user again with the current and future conditions for that city.

+The weather forecast website is a practical tool for any traveler, helping you plan your trip based on weather conditions, and ensuring that you're prepared for what lies ahead.